ICAP H1 earnings fall, voice broking suffers

-LONDON Interdealer broker ICAP IAP.L posted a dip in first-half earnings and said its voice-broking business had been hit by banks looking to cut costs in the wake of market turmoil caused by the euro zone debt crisis.
+LONDON Nov 16 British interdealer broker ICAP posted a dip in first-half earnings and said its voice-broking business had been hit by banks looking to cut costs in the wake of market turmoil caused by the euro zone debt crisis.

 Earnings per share for the six months to September fell six percent to 19.6 pence, compared with a forecast for 19.85 pence in a Thomson Reuters I/B/E/S poll.